Halflink/Tank/docs/Readme.txt

 [PROJECT DESCRIPTION]
 I started this project to see what you could do with a Pi.
-The goal is to create a tracked robot which can roam around autonomiously.
+The goal is to create a tracked robot which can roam around automatically.
 Currently there are two operating modes:
 1) roaming using ultrasone sensor, by starting AutoTank.py
-2) remote contrul using Xbox controller, by starting Main.py I chose the Devastator chassis as it came with the DC motors and it looks neat.
+2) remote control using Xbox controller, by starting ManualTank.py I chose the Devastator chassis as it came with the DC motors and it looks neat.